"Quick Facts"The DMRR Club is Co-sponsored by Danville Parks and Recreation Department, Danville, Virginia.

 CLUB LAYOUT DESCRIPTION AND OPERATION CONCEPT:The Club’s layout is built for Digital Command Control (DCC) operation and utilizes the Digitrax Command Control system.
 Approximately 535 feet of mainline track winds through the layout rooms, and there are about 900 additional feet of sidings and yards.
 There are a logging branch with switchbacks, two operating turntables, and a loads in--empties out operation for hopper cars with a coal mine at one end and a paper mill at the other.
 The layout is almost fully sceniced.
 The minimum curve radius on the main line is approximately thirty inches.

 The rolling stock is owned by the Club, but the motive power and the DCC throttles are member owned.
-Member owned rolling stock is permitted but cannot be left on the layout between sessions.
+Member owned rolling stock is permitted but cannot be left on the layout other than rental track between sessions.
 Lockers and limited rental tracks for storage of personal rolling stock are available to members.
 There is a library/lounge adjacent to the layout rooms which houses a sizable collection of donated railroad related books and magazines and where members gather to watch railroad videos and to enjoy fellowship.

 The official name of the Club’s railroad is the Piedmont Southern Railroad, and its operation concept is that of an interchange railroad between Lynchburg and Greensboro with some industry along its route and Danville as its approximate midpoint.
 The Mountain Division and the Valley Division main lines connect these two cities.
 A sizable interchange yard is located north of Lynchburg for traffic bound for Alexandria and another south of Greensboro for traffic bound for Atlanta.
 Frequent through passenger trains traverse its rails, some making regular stops at Danville and Schoolfield stations.
 The Piedmont Southern has lease agreements with other railroads (ACL, B&O, C&O, N&W, PRR, RF&P, SAL, SOUTHERN, and VIRGINIAN) that support operation of motive power for these railroads on the layout.
 The official time period adopted for the Piedmont Southern is from the mid-1940’s to the mid-1950’s.